yueranz855-cloud/spatial_inequality/README.md

 # Overview
-This code supports the results presented in a research paper "**Spatial segregation amplifies inequality in urban healthcare access**."
-The first four components correspond to the results (Sections 2.1–2.4) in the Main Text, whereas the fifth component contains analyses reported in the Supplementary Information (SI).
+This code supports the results presented in the research paper *Spatial segregation amplifies inequality in urban healthcare access*.
+The first four sections correspond to the main results (Sections 2.1–2.4) presented in the Main Text, while the fifth section contains analyses reported in the Supplementary Information (SI).
 The code structure is provided below.

 ```
-code_final.py
+code_final.ipynb
 ├── 1.
 Distribution patterns and within-city variation in healthcare accessibility
 │   ├── Distribution across nationwide and provinces
 │   ├── Correlation analysis
-│   ├── CV
+│   ├── Coefficient of variation (CV)
 │   └── Fig.1
 │
 ├── 2.
 Spatial clustering and segregation of healthcare accessibility
 │   ├── Global Moran’s I
-│   ├── Local Indicators of Spatial Association
+│   ├── Local Indicators of Spatial Association (LISA)
 │   ├── Spatial segregation
 │   │   ├── Dissimilarity index
 │   │   ├── Inter-community distances